Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Laptops – your school and major should provide the requirements and laptop specifications that you’ll need.
 This will vary by school, so please don’t anticipate the requirements or purchase a college laptop until you’ve committed to a school.

-- Surge Protectors – some schools are REALLY picky about surge protectors and require them to be UL-Listed.
-Some are more relaxed.
+- Surge Protectors – some schools are REALLY picky about surge protectors and require them to be UL-Listed and/or may have limited cord length or number of outlets allowed.
+Some schools are more relaxed.
 Very few schools allow extension cords without surge protection, so I would skip extension cords altogether.

 Dorm And College Campus Safety

 - First Aid/Medicine Storage Box (without the meds yet) – this stacking kit is perfect for putting together a first aid/medicine box (although wait to buy the meds due to expiration dates).
+Our Facebook group has shared loads of great ideas for creative ways to put together a first aid/medicine kit including this hanging jewelry organizer that has loads of pockets and can be stashed away in their closet.
 We have a printable ‘when to take it’ list in our Dorm Shopping Facebook group that you can mount to the inside of the kit.
 You’ll need to join the group, then you can find the medicine list and instructions in the Dorm Shopping Group Files Here.

 - Carbon Monoxide Detector – yes, the school should ensure there is an operational carbon monoxide detector in every corner of each dorm building, but a little of your own backup monitoring might be a good thing.